mmikowski/powercss/README.md

 examples, and then we discuss how PowerCSS works.

 ## Key benefits
-PowerCSS provides a fresh approach to create dynamic CSS on demand.
-[I advocated CSS double-buffering][1] years ago, but PowerCSS is all-new code with many additional capabilities and optimizations:

 - **Real-time styling** - Application control of CSS enables custom styling for every user of your application.
 For example,